Last Updated on

-Minerals are removed from the earth by mining.
-After being mined, the raw minerals are separated from the other mined materials (like ores), purified and crushed into fine powders to form microscopic crystals which can then be used in cosmetics.
-Some have to undergo various processes to produce the required compound used as an ingredient e.g. the mineral zinc is vapourised to combine with oxygen to create zinc oxide.
+After being removed from the earth by mining, the raw minerals are separated from the other mined materials (like ores).
+They are then purified and crushed into fine powders.
+This forms microscopic crystals which can then be used in cosmetics.
+Some have to undergo various processes to produce the required compound used as an ingredient.
+For example, the mineral zinc is vapourised to combine it with oxygen to create zinc oxide.

 What is Mineral Makeup?

-Minerals and mineral compounds have been used in cosmetics for thousands of years, including some which we wouldn’t use nowadays like lead!
+Minerals and mineral compounds have been used in cosmetics for thousands of years, including some we wouldn’t use today, like lead.

-- Iron oxides can bered, green, brown or yellow, which mix to form a variety of colours and all the skin tones from light to dark.
+- Iron oxides are used for colouring and come in red, green, brown, black and yellow.
+Mixed to form a variety of colours and skin tones from light to dark.

-- Mica is a lightweight mineral with reflective and refractive qualities, which create shimmer and add shine to the product’s finish.
+- Mica is a lightweight silicate mineral with reflective and refractive qualities, which adds shimmer and shine to the product’s finish.

 While minerals do occur naturally in the earth, many cosmetic-grade mineral ingredients are produced synthetically or, for those that are actually mined from the earth, undergo lots of processing to create the ingredient and purity required.

-If you have used mineral makeup and had a bad reaction, check the ingredients and if bismuth oxychloride (or bismuth chloride oxide) is in there, it’s possibly the culprit of your skin’s irritation.
+If you have used mineral makeup and had a bad reaction, check the ingredients.
+If bismuth oxychloride (or bismuth chloride oxide) is in there, it’s possibly the culprit of your skin’s irritation.

-Bismuth oxychloride is commonly used in a wide range of cosmetics.
-It is an inorganic chemical compound that is used as a filler, a white pigment and to create a pearl-like silvery sheen (“pearlescence”) in makeup.
+Bismuth oxychloride is an inorganic chemical compound commonly used in a wide range of cosmetics.
+It is used as a filler, a white pigment and to create a pearl-like silvery sheen (“pearlescence”) in makeup.
 Some companies use it because it gives the skin a magnificent glow and some use it because of its bulking properties.

-It can be found naturally in the rare mineral bismoclit, though the majority of bismuth oxychloride is manufactured by combining bismuth (a by-product of mining and processing metals like lead and copper) with chloride.
+It can be found naturally in the rare mineral bismoclit.
+However, the majority of bismuth oxychloride is manufactured by combining bismuth (a by-product of processing mined metals like lead and copper) with chloride.
 It is also this “man-made” process that some people find objectionable, as it contradicts their “pure ethos” view of mineral makeup.

-Much research has yet to be carried out on nanoparticle use in cosmetics and calls for tighter regulation of nanotechnology have risen, along with the growing debate about its safety and the need for clear labelling on products that use them.
+Much research has yet to be carried out on nanoparticle use in cosmetics.
+Calls for tighter regulation of nanotechnology have risen, along with the growing debate about its safety and the need for clear labelling on products that use them.

 Is Mineral Makeup for Everyone?

-Like all cosmetic products, mineral makeup has its fans and its critics.
+Like all cosmetic products, mineral makeup too has its fans and its critics.

-- Fans love the easy-to-apply, natural-looking and long-lasting glow, and people with sensitive skin like the fact they can use makeup without fear of an allergic reaction.
+- Fans love the easy-to-apply, natural-looking and long-lasting glow.
+People with sensitive skin like the fact they can use makeup without fear of an allergic reaction.

-- Critics, on the other hand, find minerals drying, irritating, accentuates wrinkles and that the colours have an ashy undertone – a particular problem for darker skin tones.
+- Critics, on the other hand, find minerals drying, irritating and can accentuate wrinkles.
+Also, some colours may have an ashy undertone – a particular problem for darker skin tones.

 Attributes of Mineral Makeup

-- Virtually no risk of allergy or irritation: Even a good quality natural cosmetic doesn’t carry a 100% guarantee, but the likelihood of a reaction is less likely than products with a long list of ingredients.
-The most irritating ingredients in standard cosmetics like fragrance and preservatives aren’t found in pure mineral makeup.
+- Virtually no risk of allergy or irritation: Even a good quality natural cosmetic doesn’t carry a 100% guarantee.
+However, the likelihood of a reaction is less likely than products with a long list of ingredients.
+The most irritating ingredients in standard cosmetics, like fragrance and preservatives, aren’t found in pure mineral makeup.
 Watch out for the ingredient bismuth oxychloride which may cause skin irritation for some people.

-- Doesn’t grow nasty bugs: As minerals are inert materials, they cannot support any life including bacteria, hence there is no need for preservatives.
-However, brushes used to apply the minerals can still harbour bacteria, so clean your brushes properly, and if you use the lid of your product to decant the minerals, then keep it clean too.
+- Doesn’t grow nasty bugs: As minerals are inert materials, they cannot support any life including bacteria, hence there’s no need for preservatives.
+However, brushes used to apply the minerals can still harbour bacteria, so clean your brushes properly.
+If you use the lid of your product to decant the minerals, then keep it clean too.